 DogLine's Synthetic Linen or Jute Soft Bite Pillow is perfect to use as a bite developer and drive building training tool for puppies and young dogs.
 It features tear-resistant, durable material sewn together with heavy duty stitching, and three thick handles for a strong grip.

 Many dogs love to chase, and if your service dog is one of them chase toys are a fantastic way to provide physical exercise and mental stimulation.

-There are lots of different chase toys available; from basic rubber balls, to frisbees and slingshot style toys.
+There are lots of different chase toys available; from basic rubber balls to frisbees and slingshot style toys.
 Flirt poles are one of the most convenient types of chase toys for exercising service dogs as they can be easily used by people with limited mobility.

-The Squishy Face Studio Flirt Pole V2 is the only flirt pole on the market that uses bungee cord to prevent “whiplash” when the lure is caught.
-It's tough enough to be used with dogs of all sizes, and has a lightweight construction with a soft, non-slip grip and wrist strap for easy handling.
+The Squishy Face Studio Flirt Pole V2 is the only flirt pole on the market that uses a bungee cord to prevent “whiplash” when the lure is caught.
+It's tough enough to be used with dogs of all sizes and has a lightweight construction with a soft, non-slip grip and wrist strap for easy handling.

 The flirt pole includes a choice of durable braided fleece lures in two color combinations, with or without squeaker.
 It also features safe, easily changed lures that don't use fasteners which can injure your dog's mouth.

 For more great service dog toys, check out the SitStaywebsite.
 SitStay has been your working dog supply headquarters since 1995.
 From service dog vests, dog beds, and working dog equipment, to dog treats, ID tags, and dog training supplies.
 We've got everything you need for the service dog in your life.